bcmichael/RNMR-Docs/docs/command/full_command.md

 Prerequisites: Logging enabled

 Description:
-`LOG` writes a line to the log file.
-If no line is specified RNMR will prompt for it. `LOG` cannot be used unless logging is enabled.
+`LOG` writes a line to the logging window.
+If no line is specified RNMR will prompt for it. `LOG` cannot be used unless logging is enabled (`SET LOG ON`).
 ## LOOP
 Set or increment pulse program loop counter